Lw-Cui/LCC/README.md

 ## Tshell
 *T* means *toy* or *tiny*.

-I use malloc to implement dynamic array, so making sure that tshell doesn't have any memory leak is important -- look below.
+I use malloc to implement dynamic array, and thanks to `Valgrind` everything works fine.

 ```
 $ valgrind  --leak-check=full ./shell